 The above practices will not only lead to improved yields central to increasing farmers’ incomes but also increase the volume of coffee the wet mill requires so as to run to an accepted profit level.
 This translates to increasing the local domestic consumption which in turn leads to a rise in the revenue collected by the government in form of taxes,

-The best challenge for domestic coffee consumption in African Great lakes Region is Affordable and Availability of coffee to the local farmers and the surrounding population.
+The best challenge for domestic coffee consumption in African Great lakes Region is Affordability and Availability of coffee to the local farmers and the surrounding population.

 At Desuzacoffees we believe in empowering the small holder farmers to access both local and international markets directly through micro cooperative.

 However much environmental sustainability is more emphasized, economic sustainability of the coffee sector is an issue that can not be swept under the carpet.
 Economic sustainability takes into account the wellbeing of the various players in the value chain, particularly the farmers who are the weakest in the link.
 Put more precisely, the smallholder farmer in the rural area will strive to meet social and environmental goals when he or she is able to favorably compete with other market participants and achieve prices that cover his or her production costs and also allow him to earn a reasonable profit margin.
 This is what needs to be established in Uganda if coffee investment and production are to be stepped up.

 This too calls for a change in policy as the current trends glorify the market intermediaries and the speciality industry with minimal consideration of the efforts put in by the smallholder farmer who solely relies on the coffees for livelihood.
 This will involve building new business models so as to attract the financial and credit giving institutions to consider invest in the sector.
 This will avail capital to the potential investors who ultimately contribute to an increase in yield hence growth of the sector.